NetheronSpace/draxion-cli/README.md

 ---

-> **⚠️ Project Status: Experimental Prototype**
+> **⚠️ Project Status: In Development - Not Yet Functional**
 >
-> This client is a functional proof of concept.
-Although the cryptographic foundations and architecture are solid, there are many areas that need to be polished and improved before it can be considered a production release.
-This is not an official product.
+> This project is under active development.
+The `draxion-cli` client is **not yet functional** for general use and is awaiting an official launch.
+The current code is intended for development and testing purposes only.

 ---